typedb/typedb/README.md

 # Introducing TypeDB

-TypeDB is a general-purpose database designed with a new kind of high-level, declarative query language that drastically simplifies handling complex data and logic.
-TypeDB is built for the performance, maintainability, safety, and scalability needs of modern applications, and is specifically tailored to cloud-based development.
+**TypeDB** is a fast and versatile database featuring a new kind of high-level, declarative query language, **TypeQL**, that significantly simplifies the management of complex data and logic.
+It is engineered to meet the performance, maintainability, safety, and scalability requirements of modern applications, and is specifically optimized for cloud-based development.

 - Get started by [installing TypeDB](https://typedb.com/docs/home/install/overview).
-- Explore the basics of TypeDB in our easy [Crash Course](https://typedb.com/docs/home/crash-course).
+- Explore the basics of TypeDB in our [Crash Course](https://typedb.com/docs/home/crash-course).
 - Discover more of TypeDB’s unique [features](https://typedb.com/features).
 - Master TypeDB with our end-to-end [Learning Course](https://typedb.com/docs/learn/overview).
 - Learn more at TypeDB's [Learning Center](https://typedb.com/learn).